Data Platform — Centralized ETL Infrastructure

 - One shared security group — outbound unrestricted to reach external APIs and AWS services, inbound blocked from the internet entirely

-- One OIDC provider and a shared deployer IAM role — scoped to the organization's GitHub repositories
+- One OIDC provider and a shared deployer IAM role — scoped to the organisation's GitHub repositories

 The key leverage in that last point: OIDC is configured once.
 Every new pipeline repository gets deployment access automatically, without any additional IAM work.
 The shared stack outputs the networking IDs, cluster name, and deployer role ARN that pipeline modules consume as inputs.